jfloresc/discrete-shocklet-transform/README.md

 # Discrete Shocklet (cusplet?)
 Transform

 This provides a few examples of the discrete shocklet (affectiontely referred to as a cusplet by some...) transform---or DST---in practice.
-We will show how the group action of $R_4$ on the kernel function affects the output of the transform and demonstrate the automated extraction of anomalous dynamics using the post-processing algorithms.
+We will show how the group action of $`R_4`$ on the kernel function affects the output of the transform and demonstrate the automated extraction of anomalous dynamics using the post-processing algorithms.
 You can find theoretical information about this collection of algorithms---and some applications---in the original paper: http://compstorylab.org/share/papers/dewhurst2019a/.

 First we will show what a cusplet transform actually looks like.
-We will use a pretty boring time series for this: just a random walk, $x_n - x_{n-1} = u_n$, where $u_n \sim \mathcal{U}(\{-1, 1\})$.
+We will use a pretty boring time series for this: just a random walk, $`x_n - x_{n-1} = u_n`$, where $`u_n \sim \mathcal{U}(\{-1, 1\})`$.

 ```python